Registering to Vote: Step 1 - Am I Eligible?

 - Other government document

-Military and overseas civilian voters have additional options to register for March 10.
+Military and overseas civilian voters have additional options to register.
 For more information, visit this page.

 To be eligible to register to vote you must be:

 - A Michigan resident (at the time you register) and a resident of your city or township for at least 30 days (when you vote)